 Use Salpraz Heartburn Relief exactly as your doctor or pharmacist has advised.

-Tell your doctor if you do not feel better while taking Salpraz Heartburn Relief.
+Tell your doctor or pharmacist if you do not feel better while taking Salpraz Heartburn

-If symptoms persist or recur within 2 weeks of completing the course, consult a doctor.
+If symptoms persist or recur within 2 weeks of completing the course, consult your

 Things that may help your condition

 Some self help measures suggested below may help your condition.
 Talk to your doctor

 or pharmacist about these measures and for more information.